How to Plan an Event: 10 Step Event Planning Guide

 Your tactics are what you will use to achieve your goals.
 This includes everything that you will be using for your marketing efforts such as online advertisements, video marketing, social media, email marketing, public relations, etc.

 In deciding which tactics to use, you need to have an understanding of your target audience.
 Is your event geared toward young professionals?
 Instagram ads may be a tactic you choose.
-Are you gearing your event exclusively towards a local audience, geo-targeted ads are something to think about.
+Are you gearing your event exclusively toward a local audience, geo-targeted ads are something to think about.

 Timeline and Cadence